uComponents/ucomponents.github.com/data-types/check-box-tree/index.md

 layout: datatype
 title: CheckBox Tree
 category: Data Types
 description: Render a tree of nodes specifying which items have checkboxes for selection.
-It can be configured to auto select all ascendants or descendants, amongst other options.
+It can be configured to auto select all ascendants or descendants.
 since_version: 3.0
 retired_version:
 ---
 ## Prevalue Editor Settings

 ![Prevalue Editor](PreValueEditor.jpg)

 **XPath Start Node** : (Required) The first matched node from this XPath expression will be used as the start node of the tree.